simonberner/memorize21/README.md

 This App is available on the [App Store](https://apps.apple.com/app/memorize21/id1587918694), ready and free to be installed on your personal iPhone or iPad 😉

 ## Beta Testing using TestFlight
 Past and upcoming beta versions of my App are available for Testing on [TestFlight](https://testflight.apple.com/)!
-DM me on [Twitter](https://twitter.com/simonbernerdev) and I will send you an invite 🙂
+DM me on [Twitter](https://twitter.com/simonbernerdev) if you want to test an upcoming release and I will send you an invite.

 ## Feature Requests & Bugs
 Feature Request and Bugs can be reported by opening a [new issue](https://github.com/simonberner/memorize21/issues).
 I might have a look at them 😁

-## Learnings
+## Learning Journey
+I am reflecting my whole iOS Development learning journey in one giant XMind MindMap.
+Rather than day by day journal entries, you will find all the different topics I have faced on my way so far.
+You will find the MindMap in this repo 😉
 ### SwiftUI
 - [Kickstart](https://matteomanferdini.com/swiftui/)
 ### MVVM